Innovating for our fast-changing value chains.

 Phil Morrison, ONZM

-BA UNSW, MBA Massey
+MBA Massey University

 Highlights of his army career include three years as unit commander of an Engineer Regiment, a three-year posting to Canberra as Military Attaché at the NZ High Commission, and a year studying at the Singapore Armed Forces’ Joint Command and Staff College.

-Travel through the North and South Islands.
+Travel through the North Island’s leading value chains.

 The course is for those who have:

-- A strong interest in the New Zealand food and fibre sector
+- a strong interest in the New Zealand Food and Fibre Sector

 You are asked to complete a formal application, and will need to meet criteria for eligibility based on:

-- Your academic and/or industry merit.
+- Your academic and/or industry merit

-- Your area of interest.
+- Your area of interest

-- Provision of a CV and letters of reference.
+- Provision of a CV.